affonsoamendola/wumpusvga/README.md

 Compilation is done via OpenWatcom (I only tested v2, not sure if the older versions work) just run wmake and it *SHOULD* work.

+There's a pre-compiled DOS executable on the releases folder that should work in good-old DosBox.

 Thanks for playing/being interested in this software.

 WumpusVGA is distributed under the GPLv3 license.